naclhv/Fractal-program/README.md

 # fractal maker

-A program to generate fractals
+A program that generates fractals

 can be found at: